Call Now Request FREE consultation - 1866-758-4529

 • Negotiating for better settlement terms

-Determining Liability and Fault
+Determining Liability and Proving Fault

-Severity of Injuries and Medical Costs
+Severity of Your Injuries and Your Medical Bills

 The Role of Insurance in Settlement Outcomes

-Anatomy of a Truck Accident Claim in Texas
+Steps for a Truck Accident Claim in Texas

-Initial Assessment and Legal Consultation
+Legal Consultation

-Documentation and Evidence Collection
+Investigation, Documentation, and Evidence Collection

 Proper documentation and evidence collection are critical in building a strong truck accident claim.
 Some essential documents and evidence to compile include: